 In the event of non-compliance with the above-mentioned principles, GRE SGR shall first and foremost seek a solution with the stakeholder through dialogue.
-Should an agreement fail to be achieved or serious non-compliance occurs, GRE SGR shall apply the necessary sanctions that may go as far as the termination of the contract.
+Should an agreement fail to be achieved, or serious non-compliance occur, GRE SGR shall apply the necessary sanctions that may go as far as the termination of the contract.

-The engagement with the stakeholders is monitored and managed by the GRE SGR ESG manager working closely with GF Pierre Fund manager and the relevant Sustainable Investing, Transaction, Asset management and Property management team of GRE SPA.

-Every year, a monitoring of our engagement with our stakeholders will be done and published in GF Pierre annual report.
+The engagement with the stakeholders is monitored and managed by the GRE SGR ESG manager working closely with GF Pierre Fund manager and the relevant ESG, Transaction, Asset management and Property management team of GRE SPA.
+Every year, our stakeholder engagement activities are monitored and shared in the GF Pierre annual report.